evilbunny2008/weeWXWeatherApp/README.md

 ```
 sudo nano /etc/weewx/skins/Standard/skin.conf
 ```
-press ctrl+w to search, then type "ToDate" (without the quotes) and hit the enter key and then enter the following:
+Press ctrl+w to search, then type "ToDate" (without the quotes) and hit the enter key and then enter the following:
 ```
         [[[data]]]
             template = data.txt.tmpl